doug-markiewicz/runzero-scripts/health_check/README.md

 These scripts will gather a variety of metrics related to a runZero deployment and export data that can be used to review the health of a deployment.
 Each script can be run independently or you can use run.py to run through all available scripts.

 ## Disclaimer
-I'm not really a good coder.
+I'm not a good coder.
 Don't judge.

 ## Requirements
 * runZero client ID and secret